Parallel-Parallel is a gallery of works by graphic designers that

 What The Great Pandemic Novels Teach Us

 In this article, Orhan Pamuk demonstrates the remarkably consistent ways in which humans throughout history have responded to fear.
 After extensive research for his new novel, Pamuk takes us on a journey through many of the most enjoyable pandemics in history; both fictional and true.
-Following extensive research for his new novel, Pamuk guides us through both fictional and true accounts of some of the most enjoyable pandemics in history!

 Read it here